Sensitivity of neutron drip lines and neutron star properties to the symmetry energy

 From the above equation, one observes the intuitive fact that as the symmetry energy increases, the dripline value of $A$ for a given atomic number $Z$ decreases.
 This is due to the fact that for higher symmetry energies, the binding energy decreases more rapidly as the neutron excess increases.
-We note that the above discussion is useful to obtain a closed expression for the dripline location as a function of the symmetry energy, but in our actual calculations of the dripline we do not employ approximations such as Eq.\ \eqref{eq:ndrip}.
+We note that the above discussion is useful to obtain a closed expression for the dripline location as a function of the symmetry energy, but in our actual calculations of the dripline we do not employ approximations such as Eq.\ \eqref{eq:ndripsol}.